Like us on facebook

-Our intention is to give you a trouble free, leakless engine (road or race) that doesn't burn much oil or use any water, & performs faultlessly for many years with regular specialist servicing.
+Our intention is to give you a trouble free, leakless re-manufactured engine (road or race) that doesn't burn much oil or use any water, & performs faultlessly for many years with regular specialist servicing.

-A large breakthrough in understanding Feltham VB series engine problems came around 1985 when Jack Moss, Bengt Morner & Rex Woodgate started on a design of larger capacity oil pumps for the VB6 series engines to cure oil pressure problems once & for all, Bengt having the patterns made & the 1st castings made, I think 3 pumps were made to test & one of those pumps was then fitted by Jack Moss to an engine on his racecar.
+Another large breakthrough cam in understanding Feltham VB series engine problems came around 1985 when Jack Moss, Bengt Morner & Rex Woodgate started on a design of larger capacity oil pumps for the VB6 series engines to cure oil pressure problems once & for all, Bengt having the patterns made & the 1st castings made, I think 3 pumps were made to test & one of those pumps was then fitted by Jack Moss to an engine on his racecar.

 Around 470 miles later the drive gear failed in Jack's own car, luckily this type of engine stops if the drive gear fails.